 Founded in 1984, the City of Aurora’s Home Ownership Assistance Program (HOAP) is dedicated to making affordable housing a realization for low to moderate-income families in Aurora.
 This is a one-time assistance per family program.

-• BUYER MUST HAVE VERIFIABLE SAVINGS EQUAL TO 2 MONTHS ESTIMATED PITI AT THE TIME OF CLOSING.
-CALCULATION MAY INCLUDE EARNEST MONEY DEPOSIT ON CONTRACT.
+• BUYER MUST HAVE VERIFIABLE SAVINGS EQUAL TO 2 MONTHS ESTIMATED PITI + HOA SHOWING ON 2 MOST RECENT CONSECUTIVE BANK STATEMENTS.
+SEASONED FUNDS MAY INCLUDE

 • BUYER MUST HAVE VERIFIABLE AND CONTINUOUS 2 YEAR WORK HISTORY.